Supreme Court saves politico from recall over Rio Arriba Oñate statue dispute - New Mexico Political Report

 Last year, a district court had ruled that the recall petition against Naranjo could move forward, but the Supreme Court disagreed and reversed that decision.

-The district court had also determined that Maestas wasn’t a credible witness.
+The district court however had also determined that Maestas wasn’t a credible witness.
 While he claimed he alone decided to reinstall the statue, emails he sent, including one to the sheriff, suggested that the commission as a group had made the decision.
 Still, there was no clear finding that a quorum of commissioners had taken part in the decision.

 Because the legal standard wasn’t met, the district court never established that two or more commissioners acted together, the Supreme Court concluded there wasn’t sufficient evidence of wrongdoing to justify the recall process.